dfturn/riotapi/README.md

 ## To Do
 * Create test cases
+* Improve caching
-* Support time limits on cache data
+** Support time limits on cache data
+** Make it a little more intuitive
 * Add more documentation
 * Abstract out state